MouXuanKang/SoundFieldINN/README.md

 - [ ] train and test.

 ## Current Issues:
-It looks like I got the type input wrong, unit and shape are two kind Arg.

-*TypeError: Failed to convert object of type <class 'sciann.functionals.variable.Variable'> to Tensor.
-Contents: <sciann.functionals.variable.Variable object at* *0x7fd4252b18d0>.
-Consider casting elements to a supported type.*
-~~Very stupid mistake,and i'm learning keras to correct it...~~
+I haven't figured out if this really works, maybe it's no different than increasing the batchsize.

 ## Background:
 I get real-pressure and image-pressure by other method.And choose Family with size [7,7].
 >*Governing equations is Inhomogeneous Helmholtz equation.*
 >Figure below is transmission of pressure with range and depth.
 >Ofcourse i split complex pressure in real-part and image-part.So there is two dataset.
->Actually,every application has it's PDEs,i think we should care how to make model work...
+>~~Actually,every application has it's PDEs,i think we should care how to make model work...~~
+>yes...i writed a wrong PDE and i have change my phan.

 <p align="center">
   <img src="./figures/fig6.png" width="306" height="205">